 Meet the team

-Gary is a fitness enthusiast, a registered Mental Health nurse and Importantly has been sober for 8 years .
+Gary is a registered Mental Health Nurse, REP's Level 3 Qualified Personal Trainer and importantly - has been sober for over 8 years .
 Gary struggled with alcohol and drug abuse for the better part of 15 years.
 Getting and staying sober has enabled him to pursue a life of love, purpose and fulfillment and he is fortunate to be able to use those experiences to carry hope for other individuals and families who are actively struggling with addiction.

 Lee has been on his recovery journey from substance misuse since 2011.
-Lee is almost 2 years sober from alcohol and practice complete abstinence with all mind altering substances.
-Lee is currently working towards his REPS Level 2 Fitness Instructor qualification, which he will complete in 2020.
-He is also hoping to become an accredited facilitator for SMART recovery.
+Lee has been sober from alcohol since Feb 2018 and practices complete abstinence with all mind altering substances.
+Lee is currently working towards his accredited facilitator training with SMART Recovery.

 “I've wanted to be a part of ARC from my 1st coffee meeting with Gary long before ARC grew to where it is today.
 I've wanted to volunteer for a good cause for quite a while, but never found anything that fitted.
 The combination of fitness and recovery are two things very important in my own life personally, to be able to help others with these is perfect for what I've been searching for.”

 Darren is a 2nd year mental health nursing student and has a wealth of training and coaching experience.
 For the past 15 years Darren has been involved in both training and coaching.
 Darren currently holds a Brazilian Jiujitsu Brown Belt and instructs both adults and children’s at Team Torres Derry.
 Darren is a true believer that both good physical and mental health are essential to a balanced life and recovery.